4th Battalion, 227th Aviation Regiment

 The 4th Battalion 227th Aviation Regiment is an attack reconnaissance battalion, also known as 4-227 ARB supporting the 1st Cavalry Division.
 They fly the AH-64D Apache Longbow and are based at Fort Hood, Texas.

 The history of the 4th Battalion can be traced back to Vietnam.
 It traces its history back to early 1963, where the Army began to gather helicopters into the 11th Air Assault Division to test the airmobile concept.
 Shortly thereafter, they were reassigned to the 1st Cavalry Division.
 On 1 August 1965, the 1st Cavalry Division was sent to Vietnam.
 Aviators participated in 14 Campaigns and received seven decorations including the Presidential Unit Citation (2 awards), the Valorous Unit Award (3 awards), the Meritorious Unit Commendation, the Republic of Vietnam Cross of Gallantry with Palm (3 awards) and the Republic of Vietnam Civil Action Honour Medal, First Class during its 7 years of duty in Vietnam.
 The first Army aviator to win the Medal of Honour in the Vietnam War was a member of the 227th Aviation Battalion.

 The 4th Battalion 227th ARB was reactivated on 15 November 2005 and assigned to the First Cavalry Division on Fort Hood, Texas.
 They were assigned to the 1st Air Cavalry Brigade.
-The "Guns Attack" battalion was deployed to Iraq as part of Operation Iraqi Freedom 06-08.
-The Battalion served for 15 months in Iraq.
+The "Guns Attack" battalion was deployed to Iraq as part of Operation Iraqi Freedom 06–08.
+The battalion served for 15 months in Iraq.
 There are 6 companies inside the battalion A Co, B Co, C Co, D Co, E Co, and HHC.

 History

 The 4–227th Attack Reconnaissance Battalion traces its origins to two distinct lineages: the regimental affiliation with the 227th AVN REGT and its roots as the Army's first armed helicopter unit- the Utility Tactical Transport Company (UTT)- known simply as "First with Guns!”.
 Constituted on 15 July 1961, BG Joe Stilwell.
 Jr. led the UTT to develop attack helicopter tactics- evolutionary concepts as relevant today as they were innovative then.
 The UTT was re-flagged on several occasions in Viet Nam: in August 1964, as the 68th Armed Helicopter Company (AHC); in MAR 1965, as the 197th AHC; and in September 1966, as the 334th AHC- the first AHC in Viet Nam equipped with the advanced AH-1G Cobra.

-During the same period, the Battalion's regimental roots were constituted on 1 February 1963 as Company D, 227th Aviation Battalion, an aerial weapons company assigned to the 11th Air Assault Division.
+During the same period, the battalion's regimental roots were constituted on 1 February 1963 as Company D, 227th Aviation Battalion, an aerial weapons company assigned to the 11th Air Assault Division.
 On 1 July 1965, it was reorganized and re-designated as Company D, 227th Aviation Battalion, 1st Cavalry Division.
 The D Company "Guns" served valorously in support of 1st Cavalry Division operations, in Viet Nam, until it was inactivated on 30 August 1971.
-The unit was awarded two Presidential Unit Citations and two Valorous Unit Awards for its sustained actions in the A-Shau Valley, and the provinces of Pleiku Binh Thuan, and Bien Hoa, from 1966–1971.
+The unit was awarded two Presidential Unit Citations and two Valorous Unit Awards for its sustained actions in the A-Shau Valley, and the provinces of Pleiku Binh Thuan, and Bien Hoa, from 1966 to 1971.